worikgh/wGP/README.md

  }
 ```

-Each tree is labelled with the class it classifies for.
-Output 1 for
-examples of a class, -1 for counter examples.

 Each classifier is evolved using the genetic programming algorithm
 with training data.
 Each classifier is associated with  a `Score` object: